 - Place crumpled newsprint on top of the documents.

 - Put the lid on the container and keep the documents inside overnight.

 - If the documents still smell musty the next day, place the documents on a flat surface and sprinkle talcum powder on them.
 Allow the powder to sit on the paper overnight.

 - Remove the paper from the talcum powder and use a clean, dry towel to wipe off any remaining powder.

-If the affected books or documents are heirloom items, artifacts, part of a collection or valuable, contact a document restoration specialist.
-The goes for documents that have visible mold or mildew damage that you want cleaned, or if mold affected a large number of items.
-Professional mold remediation for documents, like the kind that Polygon provides, uses advanced techniques and the latest technologies to dry wet documents and safely remove mold and its odors so it don’t cause problems in the future.
+If the affected books or documents are heirloom items, artifacts, part of a collection of valuable, contact a document restoration specialist.
+The goes for documents that have visible mold or mildew damage that you want to be cleaned, or if mold affected a large number of items.
+Professional mold remediation for documents, like the kind that Polygon provides, uses advanced techniques and the latest technologies to dry wet documents and safely remove mold and its odors so it doesn’t cause problems in the future.
 Because mold and mildew can spread from one book to another, it’s important to stop it in its tracks as soon as possible.
 For expert help with this process, contact Polygon today.